isaacnmm/pestpolicy-hugo2XX/content/posts/do-flea-collars-work/index.md

 layout: post
 ---
 Current flea collars are more comfortable, adjustable, non-greasy with flexible designs.
 Manufactures claim flea collars will offer more extended flea protection (up to months).
 But
-*do flea collars work?� *
+*do flea collars work? *
 **In Summary**
 *, YES, fleas collars will kill fleas on pets, including cats and dogs.
-But flea collars are different - some will repel fleas, others will kill, some kill baby fleas but other target adult fleas.�*
+But flea collars are different - some will repel fleas, others will kill, some kill baby fleas but other target adult fleas.*
-*But go for flea collars whose technology is adequately tested and designed - consult a veterinarian, check the product's label claims or the manufacturers website.�*
+*But go for flea collars whose technology is adequately tested and designed - consult a veterinarian, check the product's label claims or the manufacturers website.*
 ## How Do Flea Collars Work?
 Flea collars offer 24/7 protection against fleas on your pets, including cats and dogs.
 Luckily, these are water-resistant and will be useful even in harsh weather like rain and water.
 Flea collars are either: